 FROM THE LOGBOOK: THE HOUSE OF THE TEMPLARS

 After some time observing and enjoying the countryside around Col de Neronne, I caught wind of a curious rumour about a strange house in the Renaissance town of Salers.
-I was told that the house, the Maison des Templiers, had been a medieval outpost of The Knights Templar, a kind of French Alamut that had been abandoned after the deposal of Grand Master Jacques de Molay in 1307.
+I was told that the house, the Maison des Templiers, had been a medieval outpost of The Knights Templar, a kind of French Alamut that was abandoned after the deposal of Grand Master Jacques de Molay in 1307.
 Sadly, this exciting news turned out to be hearsay.

 Nevertheless, I did learn that the house (now a museum) dates to the fifteenth century.
 In 1730, it was acquired by Israel de Mossier, a commander of the world’s longest surviving chivalric order: The Knights of Malta.
 Mossier used the building as an official commandry and oversaw its renovation until his death in 1745.
 Afterwards, the property passed into the hands of Joseph Dufour, an Knights of Malta officer from Ydes.